kevjose/react-notifier/README.md

 }
 ```

-To see the above in action, lets make some basic routes and navigation using the `react-router-dom`.
+To see the above in action, let's make some basic routes and navigation using the `react-router-dom`.

 ```bash
 $: npm install -s react-router-dom